GuacimaraRS/Project-3-DB/README.md

 Below we are going to show and explain the tables of our DB

 Roles: There will be 3 main roles:
 - Admin: This role has full permissions.
-It can view, create, update and delete information from all tables.
+It can view, create, update and delete information from all tables.But the admin can't update a comment and Messages
 - Photographer: This role can see all the information.
-Create, update and delete images, event, category, pack and services.
+Create, update and delete imagen, event, pack, galery and reservation.
 You can view client information, but you can not create, update, or delete it.
+Also the Photographer can create and read the Messages and only read de comment of client.
-- Client: Clients can see the images, the events, the categories, the packs and the services that the photographer has created.
-Customers can only create, modify and delete an appointment
+- Client: Clients can see the images, galery, pack,event, reservation, messages, comment, photographer and profile it.
+Customers can only create, modify and delete a reservation.
+And can only create and read messages.
+Also, the client can only created, read and delete a comment

 ### Tables:
 ![image](https://github.com/PhotoGua5ive/Project-3-DB/assets/134494931/598a0197-3d14-46f9-8b5d-8d623c82ca47)